-In this blog, we’ll be looking at how you can help your child from an early age, with the assistance you provide making a big difference to their progress.
-In this sphere, you shouldn’t underestimate the benefit that some good parental guidance can have.
+In this blog, we’ll be looking at how you can help your child from an early age, with the assistance you provide making a big difference in their progress.
+In this sphere, you shouldn’t underestimate the benefit of some good parental guidance.

 Read With Your Kids Regularly

-There are some out there that will tell you that when raising children, you shouldn’t try and teach them to read too early; however, when done right, that’s not the case.
+Some out there will tell you that when raising children, you shouldn’t try and teach them to read too early; however, when done right, that’s not the case.
 It’s not really possible to introduce the concept of reading to your kids too early, as there are studies that show that reading stories to them from a very early age can be really beneficial.

 Have Lots of Conversations With Your Kids

-During their early formative years, kids absorb so much information about the world and how it works.
-Now, it might seem a bit silly to some to try and have long conversations with a toddler, but it can work wonders for their literacy skills.
+During their early formative years, kids absorb much information about the world and how it works.
+It might seem silly to some to try and have long conversations with a toddler, but it can work wonders for their literacy skills.
 At first, you’ll help them learn how to make sounds and then, in time, words, and it’s by watching you talk that this is achieved - so it’s essential that you do.

 Another great way to improve your child’s literacy skills is by getting them to relay stories to you.
 Now, we’re not talking about them reading from a book necessarily; instead, using their imagination to tell you about something that’s happened to them or about one of their favourite fairy stories.
 This helps them to use and develop the creative side of their brains that they’ll use more once they’ve mastered the alphabet.